therecluse26/Go-Serialization-Benchmarks/README.md

 # Go Serialization Benchmarks

-This library is meant to benchmark the performance of various serialization formats as various transfer methods
+This utility was written to benchmark the performance of various serialization formats as well as transfer methods

 Usage
 -------